Your Subtitle text

-The core curriculum of PS11 mirrors the New York State Education Department framework, which includes a well planned out and enriched instructional program.
+The core curriculum of PS11 mirrors the New York State Education Department framework, which includes a well planned out and enriched instructional program aligned with the Common Core Learning Standards.
 Our curriculum incorporates a hands-on, discovery approach to learning.
 Creative problem solving, divergent thinking, research, independent study and self-evaluation are all enforced in each classroom.
 Curriculum orientations begin in late September.
 During the orientation, your child’s teachers will introduce themselves and share the year’s activities with you.
 This is not a Parent-Teacher conference and you will not be given private time to talk with the teacher about your child.
 You will, however, have an opportunity to ask general questions about the curriculum.

 Math